AnCieply/p33-budget-dashboard/README.md

 ```
 pip install flask flask_sqlalchemy
 ```
-Finally, to run the app, run the following command in the projects root
+Finally, to run the app, run the following command in the project's root
 ```
 python3 app.py
 ```